erwbgy/puppet-tomcat/README.md

 *java_opts*: Additional java command-line options to pass to the startup script

+*logdir*: The base log directory.
+Default: '/var/logs/tomcat'

 *min_mem*: The minimum heap size allocated by the JVM.
 Default: 1024m

 *max_mem*: The maximum heap size allocated by the JVM.
 Default: 2048m

-*logdir*: The base log directory.
-Default: '/var/logs/tomcat'
+*templates*: A hash of configuration templates to process and install - see below

 *version*: The version of the product to install (eg. 7.0.37). **Required**.